GroceriStar/ocr-grocery-parsing/docs/simple-intro.md

 [imageeeeee]

-it's a huge template as you can see. it has big amount of data(this is why it's called Ultimate).
+it's a huge template as you can see. it has big amount of data(this is why it's called an Ultimate).
 But for most of our daily cases - we don't need all of this data.
 So when we has only one template in our system - people need to delete a lot of unnecessary items from their personal lists.

 And I think it'll be good feature to have more template that people can use at GroceriStar project.

 You can find a lot of grocery lists online.

 When we'll add more specific templates, that oriented to vegan food, healty habits, diabetics food - it'll really benefit to our users.